Eagle Plains, Yukon

 RETREAT DATES

-Each retreat will be one week in length (7 nights of accommodation) occurring in March and April and in October, November and early December.
+Each retreat will be one week in length (7 nights of accommodation).

-The Arctic Circle Retreat is an “off season” retreat.
-The Retreat is not available from May 01- September 30th.
+The Arctic Circle Retreat is an “off season” artist retreat.
+The Retreat is not available during the summer tourism season.
+Winter road and weather conditions are to be expected and prepared for.

 TRAVEL